 As Germany's largest scientific organization, the Helmholtz Association is committed to providing answers and solutions to the grand challenges of the 21st century - the urgent questions of science, society and industry.
 Through their outstanding work, creativity and commitment, PhD candidates play a major role in the pursuit of this mission.
 They are also the top scientists and senior managers of tomorrow.
-The promotion of PhD candidates is furthermore a central pillar of the successful and close collaboration of Helmholtz Centers and the universities.
+The training and promotion of PhD candidates is furthermore a central pillar of the successful and close collaboration of Helmholtz Centers with the universities.

 Accordingly, the Helmholtz Association has placed the promotion of PhD candidates at the center of a comprehensive talent management concept.
 Our aim is to identify talented early-stage researchers early on and provide them with the conditions they need in order to flourish.
 The period during the PhD and immediately thereafter is decisive for a researcher's future career.
-Together with the universities, the Helmholtz Centers take the responsibility to offer doctoral training in the best possible manner and to present PhD candidates with a wide range of career options both within and beyond the sciences.
+Together with the universities, the Helmholtz Centers take the responsibility to offer the highest quality of doctoral training that qualifies PhD candidates for a wide range of career options both within and beyond science.
 We are especially committed to encouraging women to pursue leadership positions.

-At the same time, the Helmholtz Centers and the universities have a responsibility towards society and the scientific community to comply with high quality standards in doctoral training and to establish and maintain a culture of good scientific practice.
+The Helmholtz Centers and the universities also have a responsibility towards society and the scientific community to comply with high quality standards in doctoral training and to establish and maintain a culture of good scientific practice.
 The creation of 34 Helmholtz Research Schools and Helmholtz Graduate Schools has been a significant contribution to the establishment of quality standards in doctoral training in past years.
-In addition, the Directors of the Helmholtz Centers and the President of the Helmholtz Association have agreed on common PhD guidelines.
+Furthermore, the Directors of the Helmholtz Centers and the President of the Helmholtz Association have agreed on common PhD guidelines.
 These guidelines define minimum standards for the optimal design of doctoral training.
-They contribute towards a common understanding of quality, and establish and promote a culture in which responsibility is taken at every level for the development of talented early-stage researchers.
+They contribute towards a common understanding of quality, and establish and promote a culture in which responsibility is taken at every level for the development of talented earlystage researchers.